JuliaAI/MLJ.jl/paper/paper.md

-In the second step of model composition, the learning network is "exported" as a new stand-alone composite model type, with the component models appearing in the learning network becoming default values for corresponding hyper-parameters (whose values are themselves models).
+In the second step of model composition, the learning network is "exported" as a new stand-alone composite model type, with the component models appearing in the learning network becoming default values for corresponding hyper-parameters of the composite.
 This new type (which is unattached to any particular data) can be instantiated and used just like any other MLJ model (tuned, evaluated, etc).
 Under the hood, training such a model builds a learning network, so that training is "smart".
 Defining a new composite model type requires generating and evaluating code, but this is readily implemented using Julia's meta-programming tools, i.e., executed by the user with a simple macro call.

 # Future directions